xcp-ng/xcp-ng-org/docs/troubleshooting.md

 ## Disappearing NVMe drives

 Some NVMe drives do not handle Automatic Power State Transition (APST) well on certain motherboards or adapters and will disappear from the system when attempting to lower their power state.
-You may see logs in dmesg that indicate this is happeneing.
+You may see logs in dmesg that indicate this is happening.

 ```
 [65056.815294] nvme nvme0: controller is down; will reset: CSTS=0xffffffff, PCI_STATUS=0xffff